 Canadians: See the Government of Canada's Registration of Canadians Abroad page

 What if I feel that I need to leave due to the international situation?

 Following 9/11, the vast majority of employees decided to stay and "wait it out."
 Those who decided to leave had their airfare paid and they were offered the opportunity to return in the future.
 Also, each staff member has access to a volunteer embassy "warden" who is in direct contact with their embassy, and provides regular updates on the international situation and their government's recommended response.

 Where can I get additional information about travelling abroad?

-Canadians can review the The Department of Foreign Affairs and International Trade website.
+Canadians can review Global Affairs Canada's website.
 This is a useful site, providing a variety of information (in English and French) for Canadians planning to go abroad.
 Some information includes: passports; travel reports; consular services; regional characteristics.

 Americans can review the The Department of State website.
 This site provides information for Americans planning to go abroad, such as: passports; travel and health reports; consular services; regional characteristics; currency exchange.